William Morgan: The Disappearance of an Anti-Mason

 William Morgan was a resident of Batavia, New York.
-He was also a bricklayer and stonemason and was married with a wife and two children.
+He was also a bricklayer and stonemason and had a wife and two children.
 In addition, Morgan was friends with David C. Miller, a local newspaper publisher, who was attempting to keep his paper afloat.
 Because Morgan was indigent, he hit on a plan to write a book that he would publish through Miller.
 Morgan plotted to expose the secrets of Freemasonry, a fraternal society that had become influential in the United States after some of the earliest known lodges were established in Pennsylvania in 1715.

 Freemasonry was popular in the eighteenth century and grew dramatically by the 1800s.
 Many well-known people became Freemasons.
 For instance, in France people such as the Duke d’Orléans, his wife, and his sister-in-law, the Princesse de Lamballe, joined.
 It was the same in America where three of the most famous Freemasons of the eighteenth century were George Washington, Paul Revere, and Benjamin Franklin.